 Instead of importing content from a Word document you can import content from another Web document.
 To do this click Copy from document, choose Document and Page (not mandatory).
 Click Import to copy/import the content from the document.

-Remember that not all of these consideration might be suitable or needed for your specific document.
+Remember that not all of these considerations might be suitable or needed for your specific document.
 The purpose of this guide is to save time and in some cases, it might be faster to adjust post-import than pre-import.
-Creating solutions for advanced tables for instance can save a lot of time if the target document consist of many of its type, but if it is only one advanced document, then it might be faster to just create one manually within the system itself.
+Creating solutions for advanced tables for instance can save a lot of time if the target document consists of many of its type, but if it is only one advanced document, then it might be faster to just create one manually within the system itself.
 The key is to be systematic and consider the trade-offs of risks and benefits when editing documents before and after import.